Published: 2026-05-04

 Executive Summary

-The guidance identifies five distinct categories of risk inherent to agentic AI deployment — privilege, design and configuration, behavioral, structural, and accountability — and issues a set of controls and posture requirements that, taken together, constitute a de facto international advisory baseline.
+The guidance identifies five distinct categories of risk inherent to agentic AI deployment — privilege, design and configuration, behavioral, structural, and accountability — and issues a set of controls and posture requirements that, taken together, constitute a de facto international compliance baseline.
 The agencies are unambiguous about the stakes.
 They write that “strong governance, explicit accountability, rigorous monitoring and human oversight are not optional safeguards but essential prerequisites,” and that organizations should “assume that agentic AI systems may behave unexpectedly and plan deployments accordingly, prioritising resilience, reversibility and risk containment over efficiency gains” [1].

-The enterprise urgency of this guidance is substantial.
-According to a 2026 survey by AGAT Software, a vendor in the AI agent governance space, 82% of executives believe their existing policies protect against unauthorized agent actions, while only 14.4% of organizations send agents to production with full security or IT approval [2].
-Evidence points to agentic systems operating in critical infrastructure environments worldwide, many deployed more quickly than the security governance structures needed to contain their risks [1].
-This whitepaper translates the joint guidance into a concrete compliance baseline, maps its requirements to CSA’s MAESTRO threat modeling framework, AI Controls Matrix, and STAR for AI assurance program, and provides a phased implementation roadmap that security teams can execute.
+Research from early 2026 indicates that while 82% of executives believe their existing policies protect against unauthorized agent actions, only 14.4% of organizations send agents to production with full security or IT approval [2].
+Agentic systems are already running inside critical infrastructure worldwide, but most have been deployed faster than the governance structures necessary to contain them.
+This whitepaper translates the joint guidance into a concrete compliance baseline, maps its requirements to CSA’s MAESTRO threat modeling framework, AI Controls Matrix, STAR for AI assurance program, the Autonomous Action Runtime Management (AARM) specification contributed to the CSAI Foundation in April 2026 [19], and the Agentic Trust Framework (ATF) whose stewardship transferred to the CSAI Foundation in the same month [20], and provides a phased implementation roadmap that security teams can execute against the accelerated threat clock the Mythos-ready briefing documents.

 Introduction and Background